crekulon/tspy/_highlights/2021-11-06-unparalleled-customization.md

 Some other notable additions include:

 * New and original heads, shoulders, gloves, legs, textures, and even a new 'Outerwear' slot for certain female torsos that feature totally new hoodie and shirt options.
+* 'Invisible' textures, allowing you to make a character with no head, arms, or without a body at all.
 * More chest and head detail slots - two detail 1, two detail 2, two chest details.
-* 'Invisible' textures, allowing you to make a character with no head, arms, or without a body at all.
+* TWO auras, plus additional auras you can specifically for your gloves and chest.
-* New NPC parts unlocked through gameplay - Rikti and Rikti Monkey heads, Behemoth heads.
+* New NPC parts unlocked through gameplay - Rikti and Rikti heads, Behemoth heads, that cool Council claw arm. <a href="/guides/npc-parts">(How?)</a>
 * Freakshow scythe/hammer/claw arms and jagged metal shoulder pieces, even the Stunner backpack for males!